puutaro/CommandClick/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/puutaro/CommandClick/total)

 - Existing web browsers mainly has tab feature.
 But `CommandClick`'core is  history search.
 Therefore, you easly restore, load, and check my history.
 - Existing web browsers support normal javascript.
-But `CommandClick` enforce javascript, and interact with not only web but also ubuntu and android os.
-Therefore, this has wide spread usage
+But `CommandClick` enforce javascript, and interact with not only web but also ubuntu: shell, python, golang, clang, android os cli and etc. Therefore, this has wide spread usage
 - Existing web browsers cannot create original android app.
 But `CommandClick` can create the app just for you as low code tool.